What causes spider veins?

 Spider veins, or thread veins, are caused by the dilation of small blood vessels near the skin’s surface.

-Factors contributing to their development include genetic predisposition, hormonal changes (such as during pregnancy or menopause), and prolonged exposure to sun or extreme temperatures.
+Factors contributing to spider vein development include genetic predisposition, hormonal changes (such as during pregnancy or menopause), and prolonged exposure to sun or extreme temperatures.

 Maintaining a healthy lifestyle, managing weight, and protecting your skin from sun damage can help reduce the risk of developing spider veins.